 In 2012, Great Western Trail was awarded grants from Colorado State Trails and Safe Routes to School totaling $162,250.
 Combined with $30,000 of local matching funds and In-Kind contributions, the 3 mile section from WCR 74 in Severance to the Greeley #2 Ditch was upgraded with a new crusher-fines surface, native grass seeding and additional trail crossing signs.
 Construction was completed in December 2014.
 The improved trail connects Severance to the Town of Windsor recreational trail system, and a trail spur provides access to the nearby Severance Middle School.

 Completion the Great Western Trail

-Construction of the remaining 7.5 miles of trail from Eaton to Severance is planned for Fall 2019.
+Construction of the remaining 7 miles of trail from Eaton to Severance began in May 2020..
 GWTA has secured approximately $1.2 million in Federal and State grants to fund the improvements, supported by additional local capital contributions from each of our partner towns of Eaton, Severance and Windsor.
-After final approval of the construction plans by CDOT, the project will be put out to bid in April, a contractor selected and the timetable for actual construction activities developed.
+Construction of 5.5 miles of trail west from Eaton was completed in October 2020.
+The final 1.5 miles to Severance is expected to be completed by fall of 2021.
 Check back for project updates!